Planning an excellent 2 days in Granada

 Afternoon

 If you’re a cathedral visiting kinda person, now is a great time to visit both the Granada Cathedral and next door the Capilla Royal.
-If you’re not into churchy-stuff then a great option for you is the Inquisition Exhibition, where you can learn about the Spanish Inquisition while seeing a fascinating exhibition of real torture equipment.
+If you’re not into churchy-stuff then a great option for you is the Inquisition Exhibition, where you can learn about the Spanish Inquisition while seeing a fascinating exhibition of real torture equipment – after all, this is simply just another side of medieval Catholicism in Spain.

 Afterward, why not stroll around the shopping areas of Granada, head back into the Alcaiceria to enjoy the souk-like atmosphere and the souvenir stores.